-Regulators examine bank financial reports because the information helps reveal the true financial condition of a bank.
-Regulators are particularly interested in verifying the adequacy of a bank's capital.
-Banks are required to file regular financial reports with their banking regulator.
+Regulators examine and evaluate bank financials as part of their responsibility to regulate bank safety and soundness.
+Financial information contained in balance sheets and income statements helps reveal the true financial condition of a bank.
+Regulators are particularly interested in verifying the adequacy of a bank's capital and liquidity.
+Banks are required to file regular financial reports with their banking regulator, known as call reports.